Galileo's Daughter by Dava Sobel

-I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top but next one is this book.
-I recommend it to all the readers like me who believe BOOKS are much more than mere entertainment.
+I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top, but the next one is this book.
+I recommend it to all the readers like me, who believe BOOKS are much more than mere entertainment.

 'Youth by J.M.
 Coetzee'